Limits of manifolds with boundary II: Preliminaries

-Throughout the paper, we use the same notations and conventions as in \cite{YZ:part1}.
-In this section, we provide some preliminary arguments on Alexandrov spaces and the GH-convegence, gradient flows and the extension of manifolds with boundary. \pmed\n {\bf Alexandrov spaces.}\, For the basic of Alexandrov spaces, we refer the readers to \cite{BGP}, \cite{BBI}, \cite{AKP}.
-Let $X$ be an $m$-dimensional Alxandrov space with curvature $\ge\kappa$.
+In this section, we provide some preliminary arguments on Alexandrov spaces, the GH-convergence, gradient flows and the extension of manifolds with boundary.

+\pmed\n {\bf Alexandrov spaces.}\, For the basic of Alexandrov spaces, we refer the readers to \cite{BGP}, \cite{BBI}, \cite{AKP}.
+Let $X$ be an $m$-dimensional Alexandrov space with curvature $\ge\kappa$.
 For closed subsets $A$, $B$ of $X$ and $x, y\in X\setminus(A\cup B)$, consider a geodesic triangle on the $\kappa$-plane $M_{\kappa}^2$ having the side-length $(|A,x|, |x,B|, |B, A|)$ whenever it exists.
 Then $\tilde\angle AxB$ denotes the angle of this comparison triangle at the vertex corresponding to $x$.

-A point $x\in X$ is called {\em regular} if the space of directions, $\Sigma_x$, at $x$ is isometric to the unit sphere $\mathbb{S}^{m-1}$.
+A point $x\in X$ is called {\em regular} if the space of directions, $\Sigma_x(X)$, at $x$ is isometric to the unit sphere $\mathbb{S}^{m-1}$.
 Otherwise we call $x$ {\em singular}.
 We denote by $X^{\rm reg}$ (resp. $X^{\rm sing}$) the set of all regular points (resp. singular points) of $X$.

 For $\delta>0$ and $1\le k\le m$, a system of $k$ pairs of points, $\{(a_i,b_i)\}_{i=1}^k$ is called a $(k,\delta)$-\emph{strainer} at $x\in X$ if it satisfies